jonathanlamar/dotfiles_OLD/README.md

 git pull
 ```

+### Ansible Install

+I made an Ansible playbook for installing, hidden in
+`.config/dotfiles/install.yml`.
+This has not been tested, but should work.

-### Dependencies
+### Manual Install

-The following are dependencies, whose installation varies by platform
+To install without Ansible, follow these steps.
+The following are dependencies,
+whose installation varies by platform.

 * neovim >= 0.4.3 (as of Ubuntu 20.04, this is the version available through
     apt.)